Background pattern

 Fertility

-Driving and operating machines
+Driving and using machines

 ellaOne contains lactose

-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medication.

-This medicine contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially “sodium-free”.
+This medication contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

 3. How to take ellaOne

-How to take the ellaOne coated tablet
+How to take the ellaOne film-coated tablet

 • You can take the tablet at any time during your menstrual cycle.

-• You can take the tablet at any time of the day, either before, during, or after a meal.
+• You can take the tablet at any time of day, either before, during, or after a meal.

 If you vomit after taking ellaOne